Angela Makumi

 Stage of vaccine development

-Antigen discovery and immunogen design Correlates of protection – immunomonitoring Field trials Vaccine delivery
+Antigen discovery and immunogen design Clinical trials Commercialisation Correlates of protection – immunomonitoring Deployment Field trials Pre-clinical trials Vaccine delivery